Offers & Ticket Prices For Cheap Flights

 Saudi Airlines, (IATA code SV) also known as Saudia, Saudia Airlines and Saudi Arabian Airlines, have undergone a number of branding changes over the years and evolved to become a global airline.

 Commencing operations in 1945 the airline launched with a single twin-engine DC-3 (Dakota), registered as HZ-AAX.
 As the first aircraft in the Saudia fleet, it was a gift from U.S. President Franklin D. Roosevelt to King Abdul Aziz.
-A few months later the government of the Kingdom of Saudi Arabia purchased two additional DC-3s setting a foundation for growth of the Saudi Airlines fleet.
-Initially Saudi Airlines operated from Kandara, a small town which today is near the downtown area of the city of Jeddah.
+A few months later the government of the Kingdom of Saudi Arabia purchased two additional DC-3s setting a foundation for the growth of the Saudi Airlines fleet.
+Initially, Saudi Airlines operated from Kandara, a small town which today is near the downtown area of the city of Jeddah.

 It was from here that Saudi Airlines flew pilgrims to perform Hajj from destinations such as Palestine and were granted permission to fly charter flights to London in the United Kingdom.

 In the ten years that followed Saudi Airlines experienced immense growth securing a number of new aircraft and adding many new destinations including Cairo, Damascus and Beirut.